Prof. dr. Chantal Mak

 In addition to peer-reviewed articles on this subject, a monograph is planned on the role of the judiciary in the development of private law in Europe.

 Betül Kas holds a Ph.D. degree from the European University Institute in Florence.
-As part of her doctoral research, Betül worked for six-month as an intern at the Court of Justice of the European Union and spent research visits at the Centre for Socio-Legal Studies (Oxford) and the Max Planck Institute for Comparative and International Private Law (Hamburg).
+As part of her doctoral research, Betül worked for six-month as a trainee at the Court of Justice of the European Union and spent research visits at the Centre for Socio-Legal Studies (Oxford) and the Max Planck Institute for Comparative and International Private Law (Hamburg).

-Her research aims to investigate how judges in private legal disputes handle different conceptions of social justice in setting the boundaries to private autonomy in the multi-level European legal order.
+Her research within the ‘Judges in Utopia’-project aims to investigate how judges in private legal disputes handle different conceptions of social justice in setting the boundaries to private autonomy in the multi-level European legal order.
 The project coincides with her broader research interests in remedies and judicial protection, judicial co-operation, the interplay between the national and European legal order, the process of building of a European society and socio-legal research methods.

 Anna van Duin LL.M.
 MJur (Oxon)